quentinjcm/portfolio/cv/index.md

 **June 2014**
 : Just Marin AB, 273 98 Smedstorp, Sweden
-: *Assistant Camera on Segelflyg - Sveriges flygande talanger* : work in Sweden and Poland for a Swedish documentary film following 3 young Swedish glider pilots to the world championships in Leszno, Poland.
+: *Assistant Camera on Segelflyg - Sveriges flygande talanger* : Work in Sweden and Poland for a Swedish documentary film following 3 young Swedish glider pilots to the world championships in Leszno, Poland.

 ## Education